-Overcoming addiction is always challenging.
-An opioid addiction, in particular, can be incredibly difficult to overcome.
-For many people, medications like suboxone can make withdrawal and recovery easier.
-At Ashley Addiction Treatment, suboxone treatment can be one way to achieve sobriety and work toward recovery.
+Overcoming a substance use disorder is always challenging.
+An opioid use disorder, in particular, can be incredibly difficult to overcome.
+For many people, medications like Suboxone can make withdrawal and recovery easier.
+At Ashley Addiction Treatment, Suboxone treatment can be one way to achieve sobriety and work toward recovery.

 What is Suboxone?

 Suboxone treatment has many benefits for clients seeking opioid addiction recovery.
 Typically, medical professionals administer suboxone as a thin film.
 They place it under an individual’s tongue until it dissolves.
-As they begin the medical detox process and go into withdrawal, they can take mild doses of suboxone to reduce typical withdrawal symptoms as well as craving for opioids.
+As patients begin the medical detoxification process and go into withdrawal, Suboxone can be used to reduce typical withdrawal symptoms as well as craving for opioids.

 Physical and Psychological Addiction Treatment

-Suboxone is just one part of substance abuse programs.
+Suboxone is just one part of treatment for substance use disorders.
 While medications can target some of the physical aspects of addiction, there are also psychological components that have to be addressed.

 There are many aspects to consider when treating substance use disorders.
-Underlying issues like mental illness or trauma can play a role, and even genetics can be partly responsible for the development of an opioid addiction.
-Therapy is often necessary to help patients focus on those issues in order to end addiction for good.
+Underlying issues like mental illness or trauma can play a role, as do genetics.
+Therapy is often necessary to help patients focus on those issues in order to recover.

 Relapse prevention is also a big part of addiction treatment.
-Suboxone can take away the chemical dependence on opioids in the short term, but individuals have to learn coping mechanisms to prevent reliance on substances in the future.
+Suboxone can reduce the desire to use illicit opioids, but individuals have to learn coping mechanisms to prevent reliance on substances in the future.

 Suboxone Treatment at Ashley Addiction Treatment

-In addition to suboxone treatment, Ashley Addiction Treatment offers various evidence-based treatment methods.
-Our Primary Program can begin with a full assessment of health and addiction, which lays the foundation for a customized recovery plan.
+In addition to Suboxone treatment, Ashley Addiction Treatment offers various evidence-based treatment methods.
+Our program begins with a full assessment, which lays the foundation for a customized recovery plan.
 Clients will have access to a wide range of treatments and strategies for lasting recovery.
-In addition to suboxone treatment, we offer:
+In addition to Suboxone treatment, we offer: